netspective-labs/sql-aide/lib/notebook/README.md

 ## Command Notebooks with Cells as action classes

-Notebooks use builder pattern for preparing and configuring Command classes that operate as a pipe.
+Command Notebooks use builder pattern for preparing and configuring Command classes that operate as a pipe.
+Command Cells follow contracts for a system where data can be piped from one stage to another, similar to UNIX-style pipelines.
+The actual mechanics and data flow would depend on the cell implementation classes or functions implementing these interfaces.

 - [x] `process` general purpose untyped external CLI task with pipe, JSON, and text output